isteinbrecher/latex2ai/README.md

 Redoing an item by double clicking on it will not trigger an individual undo entry.
 The changes made in the redo process will be appended to the last undo entry.

+## Non ASCII characters in the document name or path
+LaTeX2AI does not work if there are non ASCII characters in the document name or full document path.

 # License & How to cite
 LaTeX2AI is under the MIT license, see [./LICENSE](LICENSE).
 If you use LaTeX2AI to create figures for your work, please acknowledge it with a link to the GitHub repository.